Qualcomm (QCOM) Laps the Stock Market: Here's Why

+Qualcomm (QCOM) closed the most recent trading day at $167.77, moving +1.4% from the previous trading session.
+The stock exceeded the S&P 500, which registered a gain of 0.58% for the day.

-Shares of the chipmaker witnessed a gain of 5.86% over the previous month, trailing the performance of the Computer and Technology sector with its gain of 8.78%, and outperforming the S&P 500's gain of 3.94%.
+The stock of chipmaker has risen by 4.29% in the past month, lagging the Computer and Technology sector's gain of 6.37% and overreaching the S&P 500's gain of 3.68%.

-Analysts and investors alike will be keeping a close eye on the performance of Qualcomm in its upcoming earnings disclosure.
-The company is forecasted to report an EPS of $2.86, showcasing a 6.32% upward movement from the corresponding quarter of the prior year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $10.77 billion, indicating a 5.16% increase compared to the same quarter of the previous year.
+The upcoming earnings release of Qualcomm will be of great interest to investors.
+The company's upcoming EPS is projected at $2.86, signifying a 6.32% increase compared to the same quarter of the previous year.
+Our most recent consensus estimate is calling for quarterly revenue of $10.77 billion, up 5.16% from the year-ago period.

-QCOM's full-year Zacks Consensus Estimates are calling for earnings of $11.89 per share and revenue of $43.78 billion.
-These results would represent year-over-year changes of +16.34% and 0%, respectively.
+For the full year, the Zacks Consensus Estimates project earnings of $11.89 per share and a revenue of $43.63 billion, demonstrating changes of +16.34% and 0%, respectively, from the preceding year.

-Investors should also take note of any recent adjustments to analyst estimates for Qualcomm.
+Any recent changes to analyst estimates for Qualcomm should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

 The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Right now, Qualcomm possesses a Zacks Rank of #3 (Hold).
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Qualcomm is currently sporting a Zacks Rank of #3 (Hold).

-Looking at valuation, Qualcomm is presently trading at a Forward P/E ratio of 14.02.
-This denotes a discount relative to the industry average Forward P/E of 38.84.
+Looking at its valuation, Qualcomm is holding a Forward P/E ratio of 13.93.
+This indicates a discount in contrast to its industry's Forward P/E of 37.7.

-Also, we should mention that QCOM has a PEG ratio of 1.97.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Electronics - Semiconductors was holding an average PEG ratio of 2.02 at yesterday's closing price.
+Meanwhile, QCOM's PEG ratio is currently 1.96.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+Electronics - Semiconductors stocks are, on average, holding a PEG ratio of 1.97 based on yesterday's closing prices.

 The Zacks Industry Rank is ordered from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.